CozyPlantlady/potluck-recipe-app/README.md

 ## CREDITS

-Boiler plate code for Sign-up form from Code Institute Moments project.
+Boiler plate codes Code Institute Moments project.
+This project takes heavily after that project.

 Fix from Tom_alumnus for the Cors origins problem after deployment to Heroku.
 This is in drf-api Settings.